 A common complaint in late 2000s from Rideau Canal management was that Parks' HQ "didn't understand canals" and this was made abundantly clear with the restructuring (see Alan Latourelle's, the CEO at the time, comments about the restructuring below).
 The restructuring also marked the complete abandonment of heritage (as then and still required by Parks Canada's own legislation and Commemorative Integrity protocols) and the full on press for revenue generation.

-The present situation is that we have part-time management of the Rideau Canal, the Director of Ontario Waterways is based on the Trent-Severn and focuses most of her time on that system.
-After going through a rotating door of Manager of Operations, a new Associate Director position was placed on the Rideau in late fall 2015, but he left the Rideau in February 2018 and was not replaced.
-The Executive Director of Waterways, left the Rideau Canal office in 2015 and left the Executive Director position in 2017.
-A recently appointed (fall 2018) Executive Director (based in Gatineau) also has responsibilities for all of Ontario (including Rouge National Urban Park, 5 National Parks, 2 Marine Conservation Areas, and 37 National Historic Sites) and clearly doesn't spent much (any?) time on canal issues.
+The present situation is that we have part-time management of the Rideau Canal, the Director of Ontario Waterways is based on the Trent-Severn and focuses most of his time on that system.
+After going through a rotating door of Manager of Operations, a new Associate Director position was placed on the Rideau in late fall 2015, but he left the Rideau in January 2018 and was not replaced.
+The Executive Director of Waterways, left the Rideau Canal office in 2015 then left the Executive Director position in 2017.
+The former Director was appointed as Executive Director in 2019 and a new Director was hired.
+Both those positions are located in Peterborough.
+We hope to see an Associate Director return to the Rideau Canal, but so far this hasn't happened.

 Every other Parks Canada site of the Rideau's magnitude has a dedicated Superintendent and a dedicated Manager of Operation (or equivalent) located on site.
 Imagine combining Parks Canada's mountain parks (Banff, Jasper, Kootenay and Yoho) into one operational unit with only one Superintendent and one manager of operations.
 Imagine Parks Canada having only one superintendent managing Banff from an office located in Jasper.
 That's what they did here with the Rideau and Trent-Severn.